Shaswat2001/Harris_Corner_Detector/README.md

 <img src="Data/Sobel_Filters.PNG" width=450 hspace=250 >

-Gaussian Filter is also appplied onto the Gradients.
-Afterwards, R value is calculted by creating M matrix for a 3x3 window.
+Gaussian Filter is also applied onto the Gradients.
+Afterwards, R value is calculated by creating M matrix for a 3x3 window.
 After applying threshold and Non Max suppression final list of corners or features are obtained.
 Some of the results are shown-

 <img src="Output/output_bicycle.bmp.jpg" width=450 hspace=250 >